 While snake plants don’t need a ton of water, they can still get thirsty!
 This is especially true when they’re in brighter areas and growing well.

-If you don’t provide enough water and the soil stays dry for more than a few weeks, your snake plant may begin to droop.
+If you don’t provide enough water and the soil stays dry for more than a few weeks, your snake plant may begin to droop or even start to fall over.

 Fortunately, remedying this problem is easy: increase the frequency in which you water!
 Aim to water your snake plant when the top three to four inches of soil is dry.